 Levi’s started making denim jackets in 1880, but, for some reason, they steered clear of denim shirting.
 It wasn’t until the 1920s that an enterprising clothier started producing denim shirts commercially.
 Miller Brothers had started their life as New York-based hatmakers, but one of the brothers headed west and settled in Denver, Colorado, where he started a western outfitting brand, Miller Stockman Supply.

 One of Miller’s employees, a former garter salesman named Jack Weil, helped Miller create his new brand’s distinctly western identity.
 Unbeknownst to Miller, though, Weil had an ace up his sleeve.
-He started a new company, Rockmount Ranch Wear, and brought a new version of the western shirt to market.
+After a few decades with Miller Stockman, Weil started his own company, Rockmount Ranch Wear, introducing a new version of the western shirt to the commercial market.

-Weil’s Rockmount became the first company to offer snap-up shirts.
+Weil’s Rockmount became the first company to offer a range of consumer-friendly snap-up shirts.
 The diamond-shape snaps and the iconic sawtooth pocket design were Weil innovations (as was the bolo tie, but we’ll forgive him for that).
-The shirts spread like brush fire (especially on the rodeo circuit), and brands like Levi’s and Wrangler started producing their own iconic versions of the western shirt.
+The hard-wearing shirts spread like brush fire (especially on the rodeo circuit), and brands like Levi’s and Wrangler started producing their own iconic versions of the western shirt.

-The rugged look soon caught the eyes of Hollywood producers, who were looking for gritty and well-worn clothing that could help them scrub some of the polish off of their western stars.
-Denim was a perfect fit for the new breed of westerns, and moviegoers were soon clamouring for denim shirts and jackets worn by their dusty heroes of the silver screen.
+The rugged look soon caught the eyes of Hollywood producers, who were looking for gritty and well-worn clothing that could help them scrub some of the polish off of the big-screen western.
+Denim was a perfect fit, and in the ‘60s and ‘70s, style icons like Steve McQueen, Paul Newman, and Robert Redford helped move denim westerns further and further into the mainstream.

 Well-Made Denim Shirts Are Adaptable

 The western denim shirt is far from the most adaptable piece we’ve covered in these guides.
-It can’t really be dressed up.
-It lends itself extremely well to tumbled and rumpled layered looks, but it can become much too much of a good thing if we wear more than two pieces of denim at a time.
+It can’t really be dressed up (this hasn’t stopped people from trying).
+It lends itself extremely well to tumbled and rumpled layered looks, but it can easily become much too much of a good thing if we pile denim upon denim upon denim.

 The truest of the true-blue denim enthusiasts know that denim is the king of fabrics.
 They would dream of nothing less than three pieces of denim at a time.
 To these die-hard enthusiasts, we tip our cap.
 We commend your commitment.